cmadland/gitpitch/open-education/PITCHME.md

 ---

+Skinner, B.F.
+(1938). *The behaviour of organisms.* New York: Appleton-Century-Crofts.

+---

 Tessaro, D., Restoule, J.-P., Gaviria, P., Flessa, J., Lindeman, C., & Scully-Stewart, C. (2018).
 The Five R’s for Indigenizing Online Learning: A Case Study of the First Nations Schools’ Principals Course. *Canadian Journal of Native Education, 40*(1), 125–143.

 ---

 Wiley, D. (ND).
 Defining the ‘open’ in open content.
 Retrieved September 23, 2018, from http://www.opencontent.org/definition/

+---

+Zuboff, S. (2015).
+Big other: surveillance capitalism and the prospects of an information civilization. *Journal of Information Technology, 30*(1), 75–89. https://doi.org/10.1057/jit.2015.5

 ---